thinkocapo/replay/README.md

 # getsentry/onpremise
 docker-compose up

-# script gets event from database and sends to Sentry
+# script gets event from database and sends to Sentry. go works more consistently.
+go run event-to-sentry.go
 python event-to-sentry.py
-go run event-to-sentry.go

-# See your event in Sentry at `localhost:9000`
 ```
+See your event in Sentry at `localhost:9000`

-Note - The modified `DSN` variant that you use when initializing Sentry will determine what the proxy will do.
+Note - The modified `DSN` variant that you use when initializing Sentry in app.py will determine what the proxy will do.
 They are mapped to different endpoints in `flask/server-sqlite.py`
 Note - `python sqlite-test.py` and `go run sqlite-test.go` show the most recent event from the database

 ## TODO